zbalkan/osq-ext-bin/README.md

 A) Yes.
 You can use _\_cleanup.bat._ It would need to be launched from an admin console

+Q) What if something breaks?

+A) You get to keep both the pieces.
+Isn't that great?

 Q) I want to report an issue.

 A) You can log it here or mail to open@polylogyx.com